Predictive Maintenance: What is it & What are the Benefits?

 What is predictive maintenance?

-Predictive maintenance is a type of condition-based maintenance in which assets are monitored with sensor devices that supply data (i.e. vibrational frequency) about the asset’s condition.
-This data is used to predict when the asset will require maintenance to prevent equipment failure.
+Predictive maintenance (PdM) is a type of condition-based maintenance that monitors the condition of assets using sensor devices.
+These sensor devices supply data in real-time, which is used to predict when the asset will require maintenance and prevent equipment failure.

 Predictive maintenance workflow

 The graphic below outlines the predictive maintenance workflow from start to finish.
 The ultimate goal with predictive maintenance is to catch breakdowns before they happen by monitoring equipment conditions.